ThomasGriffiths12/pages-site/CV.md

 ## Interests:

-I enjoy regularly going to conventions, such as comic-cons, as they allow me to meet and socialize with people who enjoy the same hobbies and interests as I do.
+I enjoy regularly going to conventions, such as comic-cons, as they allow me to meet and socialize with people who enjoy the same hobbies and interests as I do. <br>
-I enjoy puzzle solving, whether in a videogame, book or puzzle format, as it develops my problem-solving skills, which is useful to have as a programmer.
+I enjoy puzzle solving, whether in a videogame, book or puzzle format, as it develops my problem-solving skills, which is useful to have as a programmer. <br>
-I also enjoy collecting and building complex Lego sets as they help to express my creativity.
+I also enjoy collecting and building complex Lego sets as they help to express my creativity. <br>
-I also enjoy playing videogames, as they provide me with experiences that I would be unable to obtain in a real-life environment.
+I also enjoy playing videogames, as they provide me with experiences that I would be unable to obtain in a real-life environment and as such also help to fuel my creativity. <br>

 ---